Hansh532/chess/README.md

 - Deciding whether or not to allow trades of certain pieces
 - When the opponent has a clear threat that needs to be dealt with in some way
 - When a move in question is very committal and transforms the position in some way that can't be undone

+## Lazyness vs wasting time
+Laziness at the chessboard manifests itself in two ways.
+The first is when you have a complicated possibility, but decide not to analyse it on the grounds that it would be too much work.
+Note that is not the same as the 'Do not analyse unnecesary tactics':'DAUT' that represents a conscious weighing of the balance between the timespent and the possibility of finding a better move.

 [Graph of GM time distribution](GrandmasterThinkingTime.jpg)